KPro1982/TeleportEverything/TeleportEverything/README.md

   - Added ServerSync
   - Separated Server and Player Filter Mask (if mask is not enabled, all allies can be transported)
   - Added delayed spawn to allies and enemies
+  - Added settings to change portal sound volume and activation range
   - Added advanced settings (if you need more options, enable config manager advanced mode)
 - Version 1.4
   - Added transport of ores, ingots, and eggs.